INTRODUCTION

 SMOKING AND POOR DIGESTION

 Smoking weakens the digestive system, making it harder for the body to absorb nutrients and break down fats.
 It slows down the digestive process, leading to bloating, acid reflux and indigestion.
 Poor digestion puts additional stress on the gallbladder, forcing it to work harder to release bile.
 Over time, this strain can lead to gallbladder dysfunction and increase the risk of developing digestive disorders.
-A smoke-free lifestyle promotes smoother digestion and better bile flow, reducing discomfort and improving overall gut health.
+A smoke-free lifestyle promotes smoother digestion and enhanced bile flow, reducing discomfort and improving overall gut health.

 HOW QUITTING SMOKING BENEFITS GALLBLADDER HEALTH

 Stopping smoking allows the gallbladder to recover and function more efficiently.
 When tobacco toxins are removed from the body, bile production improves, making digestion easier.
 Inflammation in the digestive system decreases, allowing bile to move freely through the gallbladder and intestines.
-Improved circulation also supports liver function, which plays a key role in bile composition.
+Improved blood circulation also supports liver function, which plays a key role in bile composition.
 These benefits collectively lower the risk of gallstones and other gallbladder-related issues.

 THE ROLE OF A HEALTHY DIET IN RECOVERY